ansible/pylibssh/.github/CONTRIBUTING.rst

   1. Fork the repository.

   2. Create a branch, push your changes there.
+Don't forget to :ref:`include news files for the changelog <howto_add_change_notes>`.

   3. Send it to us as a PR.